wr2net/gateway-connect/README.md

 # Gateways

-This repository contains a Gateway pattern implemented as a library to be used in the MutualSoft projects.
+This repository contains a Gateway pattern implemented as a library to be used in projects.

 Current available Gateways:
  - Vehicle
  - Person
  - Location
+ - SMS

 ## Requirements
 - PHP 7.3